szwacz/electron-boilerplate/README.md

 npm install name_of_npm_module --save
 ```

+**Note:** if the module you want to install is a native one (not pure JavaScript but compiled C code or something) you should run `npm run postinstall` command **after** `npm install name_of_npm_module` to rebuild the module for Electron.
+This needs to be done only once when you're first time installing the module.
+Later on postinstall script will fire automatically with every `npm install`.

 ### Working with modules

 Thanks to [rollup](https://github.com/rollup/rollup) you can (and should) use ES6 modules for all code in `src` folder.
 But because ES6 modules still aren't natively supported you can't use them in the `app` folder.